Asymptotically almost all \lambda-terms are strongly normalizing: Proofs using calculus

-The next theorem shows that the typical proportion of unary nodes over binary ones in lambda terms is far from the typical proportion in ordinary unary-binary trees, in which case it tends to a positive constant.
+\end{enumerate}\nobreak The next theorem shows that the typical proportion of unary nodes to binary ones in $\lambda$-terms is far from the typical proportion in ordinary unary-binary trees, in which case it tends \corr{to} a positive constant.